-Vidgo is a live TV streaming service that includes live entertainment, lifestyle, and news channels for only $15/month.
+Vidgo is a live TV streaming service that includes live entertainment, lifestyle, news, and sports channels for only $40/month.

 No Cloud DVR